MightyGoldenOctopus/QCOMP/README.md

 # QCOMP
-Documentation and ressources for the QCOMP course
+Documentation and resources for the QCOMP course